szawruk/WeatherApp-React-Redux-OAuth/README.md

 The API I used to fetch the weather is AccuWeatherAPI.

-Check it out on Heroku! https://frozen-bastion-54218.herokuapp.com
+Check it out on Heroku! https://frozen-bastion-54218.herokuapp.com (please be patience, heroku needs a few seconds to boot up)